tenesami/sinatra_restaurant_reservation_app/README.md

 ## Restaurant reservations app
-This Sinatra app create a user and let user to login or sign up, login users can reserve a restaurat table
-User can also update edit and delete their own restaurant reservation
+This Sinatra app create a user and let user to login or sign up, a login users can reserve a restaurat table User can also update edit and delete their own restaurant reservation

 ## The app is built with
-Sinatra Corneal web farmework
+Sinatra Corneal web farmework,
-Sinatra Active recored
+Sinatra Active recored,
-sqlite3
+sqlite3.

 ## To start the app runing